Rated 4.9/5 by verified buyers

 • Assembly (§12.2.4 / §13.2.4): two exits required for any space with occupant load ≥ 50; three required at >500; four at >1,000

-Always verify the specific single-exit conditions in the AHJ's adopted edition — the trigger occupant load and travel-distance limits change between editions.
+Always verify the specific single-exit conditions in the AHJ's adopted edition.
+The trigger occupant load and travel-distance limits change between editions.

 Door & Stair Requirements